 And then there was a client we delivered a massive 72% increase in new site sessions in about 8 weeks.

 And finally, if you are still not convinced, here is some more client success:

 As you can see a very healthy 40, 568 visits in a mere matter of weeks.

 And if that was not enough check how just one article we have written for a client has generated over 55,000 views.

 I am saying this not to brag, but these are all honest results, no deception or Photoshop antics.

-Now although I have used a variety of methods to achieve this success the first is what I call The Hugo Effect.
+Now although I have used a variety of methods to achieve this success the first (and most important) is what I call The Hugo Method.

 When it comes to content creation I have two areas of study.